Rhodes piano: Features

 The Rhodes piano generates its sound by hammers hitting a bar of metal known as a tine.

 Side view of "tone generator assembly", resembling a tuning fork consisting of a twisted metal tone bar and the tine below it.

 The Rhodes piano's keyboard is laid out like a traditional acoustic piano, but some models contain 73 keys instead of 88.
 The 73-key model weighs around 130 lb.
 The keyboard's touch and action is designed to be like an acoustic piano.
 Pressing a key results in a hammer striking a thin metal rod called a tine connected to a larger "tone bar".
 The tone generator assembly acts as a tuning fork as the tone bar reinforces and extends the tine's vibrations.
 A pickup sits opposite the tine, inducing an electric current from the vibrations like an electric guitar.
 Simply hitting tines does not need an external power supply, and a Rhodes will make sound even when not plugged into an amplifier, though like an unplugged electric guitar, the volume level and tone will be diminished.

 The Suitcase model Rhodes includes a built-in power amplifier and a tremolo feature that bounces the output signal from the piano across two speakers.
 This feature is inaccurately labeled "vibrato" (which is a variation in pitch) on some models to be consistent with the labelling on Fender amplifiers.

-Although the Rhodes functions mechanically like a piano, its sound is very different.
+Although the Rhodes functions mechanically like a piano, its sound is different.
 Vibrating tines produce a mellower timbre, and the sound changes with the tine's relative position to the pickup.
 Putting the two close together gives a characteristic "bell" sound.
-The instrument has been compared with the Wurlitzer electronic piano, which uses a similar technology, but with the hammers striking metal reeds.
+The Rhodes has been compared to the Wurlitzer electronic piano, which uses a similar technology, but with the hammers striking metal reeds.
 The Rhodes has a better sustain, while the Wurlitzer produces significant harmonics when the keys are played hard, giving it a "bite".
-According to Benjamin Love of Retro Rentals, an equalization spectrum analysis of the instrument will have a gap where the frequency of a lead vocal can be.
-This means the instrument can easily support a voice performance without overpowering it.
+According to Benjamin Love of Retro Rentals, an equalization spectrum analysis of the Rhodes will have a gap where the frequency of a lead vocal can be.
+This means it can easily support a voice performance without overpowering it.